Volume 4, Issue 1 - 3 Articles

 Journal of Engineering Research and Sciences, Volume 4, Issue 1, Page # 8-15, 2025; DOI: 10.55708/js0401002

 Abstract: Many countries and industries in the world are aiming to transition to a carbon neutral society.
 One of the means to achieve this is the use of recycled carbon fuels (RCFs) such as e-methane.
 Feasibility of an international value chain is being studied in a variety of regions.
-In particular, with regard to e-methane, demonstration projects are progressing in several regions around the world as well as feasibility studies of cross-border value chain of e-methane… Read More
+In particular, with regard to e-methane, demonstration… Read More

-(This article belongs to the Special Issue Special Issue on Multidisciplinary Sciences and Advanced Technology 2024 & Section Energy and Fuels (ENF))
+(This article belongs to the Special Issue on SP5 (Special Issue on Multidisciplinary Sciences and Advanced Technology 2024) and the Section Energy and Fuels (ENF))

 Journal of Engineering Research and Sciences, Volume 4, Issue 1, Page # 16-30, 2025; DOI: 10.55708/js0401003

 Abstract: This article explores Maritime Autonomous Surface Ships (MASS) through the Technological Innovation Systems (TIS) framework to identify strategies for creating a market for this emerging technology.
 It examines the current state of TIS components for MASS and the factors shaping their development.
-Through a literature review and expert interviews, the article highlights key barriers, particularly the cost-benefit ratio, and suggests niche strategies to address barriers… Read More
+Through a literature review and expert interviews, the article highlights key barriers, particularly… Read More

-(This article belongs to the Special Issue Special Issue on Multidisciplinary Sciences and Advanced Technology 2024 & Section Engineering and Technology: Marine Engineering (MRE))
+(This article belongs to the Special Issue on SP5 (Special Issue on Multidisciplinary Sciences and Advanced Technology 2024) and the Section Marine Engineering (MRE))